 Chief Scientific Officer, Monash IVF Group

-Associate Professor, Monash University, University of South Australia, and University of Adelaide
+Adjunct Professor (Practice), Monash University and Adjunct A/Prof (Research) University of Adelaide

 B.SC.
 (HONS.), PH.D.(MED), DIP.MGT

 She is currently the Monash IVF Group Chief Scientific Officer as well as being Regional Scientific Director overseeing Monash IVF Victoria, Monash IVF Albury and Malaysia.
 She is currently responsible for the scientific directorship and operations and provision of clinical Embryology, Andrology, Endocrinology, and Genetic Testing services within these clinics.
 She is also chair of the Group Scientific Advisory Committee for the Monash IVF Group.

-In addition to her clinical roles, A/Prof Zander-Fox also holds multiple academic positions including adjunct Associate Professor positions at two major Australian Universities (Monash University and University of Adelaide) as well as holding National Health and Medical Research Council (NHMRC) research funding.
+In addition to her clinical roles, Prof Zander-Fox also holds multiple academic positions including adjunct Associate Professor positions at two major Australian Universities (Monash University and University of Adelaide) as well as holding National Health and Medical Research Council (NHMRC) research funding.
 Through these university affiliations she is involved in multiple collaborative research projects as well as supervision of PhD and honors students.

 Prof Zander-Fox has authored a substantial number of peer reviewed journal articles and book chapters with her research primarily focusing on improving laboratory technology that will directly benefit infertile patients including cryopreservation, microinjection technology and culture media design.
 Her basic research interests focus on the impact of the environment during peri and pre-implantation development on programming fetal growth and offspring health.